 - The Wrong Shoes

-Some of them are generally lifestyle tips, some will likely surprise you, and some are things you probably do every day without a second thought.
-So read on to find out what’s causing your sciatica pain to get worse.
+Some are generally lifestyle tips, some will likely surprise you, and some are things you probably do every day without a second thought.
+So read on to discover what’s causing your sciatica pain to worsen.
 Knowing this can be just as effective for helping sciatica as knowing what is best to do for sciatica.

 What Causes Sciatic Nerve Pain?

-The sciatic nerve is the largest nerve in the body.
-It exits the spine through the pelvis and then travels down the leg all the way to the foot.
-There is one sciatic nerve on each side of the body, and either one can become irritated.
-However, it’s rare that they both become irritated at the same time.
+The sciatic nerve is the largest in the body.
+It exits the spine through the pelvis and then travels down the leg to the foot.
+One sciatic nerve is on each side of the body, and either can become irritated.
+However, they both rarely become irritated at the same time.

 The underlying cause of sciatica nerve pain varies.
 Most often, it’s a herniated disc in the spine that presses against the sciatic nerve, causing the pain.
-Even though this happens in the low back, you may only feel pain down the buttocks and in the leg.
+Even though this happens in the lower back, you may only feel pain down the buttocks and leg.
 Other causes of sciatic nerve pain include:

 - Spinal stenosis